openbiox/UCSCXenaShiny/README.md

 ```

 All versions can be found at <https://hub.docker.com/r/shixiangwang/ucscxenashiny/tags/>.
-For using a specified version, run the following command to install:
+To use a specified version (e.g., `v1.0.2`), run the following command to install:

 ```bash
 docker pull shixiangwang/ucscxenashiny:v1.0.2